 Sales are the number of properties that actually closed escrow.
 These properties likely went under contract anywhere from 2 to 8 weeks before closing.

 Pending sales represent properties that are under contract but have not yet closed.
-Pendings are the pipeline that tells us how many sales are likely to happen in the next couple of months.
+Pendings are the pipeline that tell us how many sales are likely to happen in the next couple of months.

 Selling Prices: Average and median sold prices

 We look at Average and Median prices in all categories.
-A lot of people like to know the average price; however, we tend to use median for most of our analysis, because median is less likely to be skewed by outliers of a few very high priced or very low priced sales.
+A lot of people like to know the average price; however, we tend to use median for most of our analysis, because the median is less likely to be skewed by outliers of a few very high priced or very low-priced sales.

 Get more information and details

-To get more information on property and trends, you can search all properties listed for sale at www.alohagroupmaui.com.
-If you can’t find what you’re looking for there, send us an email to firstname.lastname@example.org and we’ll do our best to get an answer for you.
-As we get more requests for information, we’ll add new sections to our website, newsletter or both.
+To get more information on property and trends, you can search all properties listed for sale at www.AlohaGroupMaui.com.
+If you can’t find what you’re looking for there, send us an email to firstname.lastname@example.org, and we’ll do our best to get an answer for you.
+As we get more requests for information, we’ll add new sections to the website, newsletter or both.

 About Aloha Group Maui

-Aloha Group Maui was founded by L. Lee Potts, MBA, REALTOR R(B), and Barbara S. Potts, MBA, REALTOR R(B) and former California CPA.
-Our team consists of talented professionals: Angie Liu R(S), Beau Dyer R(B), Cheri Miller R(S), Keri Nicholson R(S), Paul Goodman R(B), Suni Novotny R(S), Myra Plant R(S), and Tony Brown R(B).
-We are business people, and we treat our clients with the same care and service attitude that we would like to receive when we do business.
+Aloha Group Maui was founded by L. Lee Potts, MBA, REALTOR® R(B) and Barbara S. Potts, MBA, REALTOR® R(B) and former California CPA.
+Our team consists of talented professionals; Cheri Miller R(S), Beau Dyer R(B), Angie Liu R(S), Suni Novotny R(S), Keri Nicholson R(S), Myra Plant R(S), Paul Goodman R(B), Jamie Martin R(S), Anthony Freda R(S), and Tony Brown R(B).
+We are businesspeople, and we treat our clients with the same care and service attitude that we would like to receive when we do business.
 We are in business for pleasure and profit.
-We expect that most of our clients will enjoy the property they own on Maui (pleasure), and it would be nice for everyone if your property performs well for you (profit).
+We expect that most of our clients will enjoy the property they own in Maui (pleasure), and it would be nice for everyone if your property performs well for you (profit).
 Real estate can be highly speculative, and profits are never guaranteed.
-So fi you are buying property on Maui, it is a good idea to surround yourself with a professional team.
+So if you are buying property in Maui, it’s a good idea to surround yourself with a professional team.

 Lee Potts is the former President of an international software company and former Marketing VP of a publicly traded franchise organization.
 Lee and Barbara are both licensed under Keller Williams Realty Maui.

-Barbara Potts was a CPA with Ernst and Young before joining Apple Computer back with both Steve’s were there (Job and Woz).
+Barbara Potts was a CPA with Ernst and Young before joining Apple Computer back when both Steve’s were there (Jobs and Woz).
 She was also Director of Strategic Marketing for Grass Valley Group, a division of Tektronix, and a business broker in California.